collocations.org

 In an unprecedented action, the army, on its own initiative, arrested seven civilians.

-3. the initiative: opportunity to gain an advantage
+3. (the initiative) opportunity to gain an advantage

-VERB + INITIATIVE
+VERB + the initiative

 have, hold